-

 Soldier of the Week

-5th Kentucky Infantry
+5th Kentucky Mounted Infantry

 Confederate States Army Continue reading

-Posted in Breathitt County, Health, Jackson, Medicine
+Posted in Breathitt County, Frozen Creek, Jackson, Traditions

 Leave a comment